kebZhang/Mobile_S_D_V/readme.md

 we export the main.c and executable file test to use
 ./test data.dat B16C
 Actually we don't need the logcode in command but we still keep it for future

+## 1022 change
+We add the S_D_V_plugin directory as the plugin to the mobileinsight-core repository